 For further information on using Juju with MAAS, see the MAAS and Juju Quick Start guide.

-See also the section on general configuration options for additional and advanced customization of your environment.
+See General config options for additional and advanced customization of your environment.